eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 The ``LoginName attribute`` is the attribute that holds the login name.
 It can be changed to your needs.

-Starting with version 2.20 you can provide a list of attributes in ``LoginName Attribute`` like::
+You can provide a list of attributes in
+``LoginName Attribute`` like::

     sAMAccountName, userPrincipalName